 Concerns regarding students' abuse of alcohol or other controlled substances should be reported to the Assistant Dean of Students.
 Counseling is available to law students through the Alabama Lawyer Assistance Program sponsored by the Alabama State Bar.
-The program director is Jeanne Marie Leslie.
-Her contact number is 334-834-7576 (24-hour Confidential Phone, 334-224-6920) and her e-mail address is jeannemarie.leslie@alabar.org.
+The program director is Robert Thornhill.
+His contact number is (334) 517-2238.
+His email address is robert.thornhill@alabar.org.

 Dec.
-7, 2007
+7, 2007 May 29, 2015